sembark/gladio/README.md

-npm release # publish the updated packages to npm npm run test # run test for all the packages npm run test:watch # run the changes test in watch mode
+npm release # publish the updated packages to npm npm run test # run test for all the packages npm run test:watch # run the changes test in watch mode npm run commit # to commit the changes
 ```

 ## How to